Edinburgh-Genome-Foundry/OT2Metclo/README.md

 ## About MetCloOT2

 Welcome to MetCloOT2.
 This program is designed to accept information about metclo based assemblies and design a custom Opentron protocol capable of being run on OpenTrons' OT2 liquid handeling machine.
-The program is based on [Lin & O’Callaghan (2018)](https://doi.org/10.1093/nar/gky596) and [Lin & O'Callaghan(2020)](http://link.springer.com/10.1007/978-1-0716-0908-8_9).
+The program is based on [Lin & O’Callaghan (2018)](https://doi.org/10.1093/nar/gky596) and [Lin & O'Callaghan(2020)](http://link.springer.com/10.1007/978-1-0716-0908-8_9) and reading them prior OT2Metclo usage is highly recommended.

 ## How too.
 1. Prior to using  MetCloOT2, assure the quality of the assembly and simulate the assembly using computational tools, such as those found in the [EGF's Cuba suite](https://cuba.genomefoundry.org/home).